-BNL routinely works in collaboration with several other organizations involved in wildland fire management including the New York State Department of Environmental Conservation, the U.S. Fish & Wildlife Service, and local volunteer fire departments.
+BNL routinely works in collaboration with several other organizations involved in wildland fire management including the NYSDEC, USFWS, Central Pine Barrens Commission, and local volunteer fire departments.
+BNL staff attend tabletop exercises related to wildland fire in the Long Island Pine Barrens Region and invite local fire departments as well as other local and regional firefighting agencies to the Lab for training and to familiarize them with the site and its resources in the event of a wildfire.
 BNL annually hosts the New York Wildfire and Incident Management Academy and works collaboratively in development of curriculum and instruction at the Academy.
+Specific information regarding these activities can be found in the Emergency Readiness Assurance Plan.

-In collaboration with the Central Pine Barrens Commission, the Ridge and Manorville Fire Departments, and other state and local land management agencies a Community Wildfire Protection Plan (CWPP) has been developed for the Ridge-Manorville-Calverton areas and includes portions of BNL.
+In collaboration with the Long Island Central Pine Barrens Commission, the Ridge and Manorville Fire Departments, and other state and local land management agencies a Community Wildfire Protection Plan (CWPP) was developed for the Ridge-Manorville-Calverton areas and includes portions of BNL.
 One of the goals of the CWPP is the implementation of prioritized fuel reduction through mechanical treatments of the forest and prescribed fire.
 BNL has been identified as a priority site for fuel reduction activities in part because of the fuel loading data that have been collected for the forested areas adjacent to the communities on the northern portion of the Lab and because prescribed fire activities have already been planned for these areas.